mutuiris/cxg-vscode/README.md

 # Context eXtended Guard (cxg)

 **cxg** is an intelligent VS Code extension that protects developers from accidentally exposing sensitive information when using AI assistants.
-Built with cutting-edge edge computing and machine learning, ContextGuard intercepts, analyzes, and sanitizes code before it reaches AI tools like GitHub Copilot, ChatGPT, or Claude.
+Built with computing and machine learning, cxg intercepts, analyzes, and sanitizes code before it reaches AI tools like GitHub Copilot, ChatGPT, or Claude.

 ## Vision

-Enable developers to safely leverage AI assistance without compromising intellectual property, secrets, or competitive advantages. cxg makes AI-assisted development secure by default, allowing developers to get help while protecting their most valuable code assets.
+Enable developers to safely leverage AI assistance without compromising intellectual property, secrets, or competitive advantages. cxg makes AI assisted development secure by default, allowing developers to get help while protecting their most valuable code assets.

 ## Core Features